hanteed/Turtle/README.md

   ./install
 ```

-## Deployment
+## Run locally

-To deploy this project run
+Compile and run the code

 ```bash
   make